wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 To build a container image inside OpenShift (for example, using [Source-to-Image (S2I)][10] or a Tekton pipeline), you should directly use Buildah instead.

-But as everything you can do with Buildah is part of Podman anyway, there is no CLI client for macOS or Windows available.
+But because everything you can do with Buildah is part of Podman anyway, there is no CLI client for macOS or Windows.
 The documentation states to use Podman instead.

 #### Your first build
 With Docker or Podman in place, along with a repository on Quay.io or another service, check out the [demo repository for this article][11].
 In `person-service/src/main/docker` you can find the file that configures builds for your application.
 The file is called simply `Dockerfile`.
 To build the demo application, based on the Quarkus Java framework, change into the top-level directory containing the demo files.
 Then enter the following commands, plugging in your Quay.io username and password: